Tatenda Mavetera Biography: Husband, Children, Education, Acting Career, Political Career - Pindula, Local Knowledge

 |−

-'''Tatenda Annastacia Mavetera''' is a popular Zimbabwean actress, talk show hostess and businesswoman.
+'''Tatenda Annastacia Mavetera''' is a popular Zimbabwean actress, talk show hostess, politician and businesswoman.
 She rose to national stardom when she featured in Zimbabwe's first soap [[Studio 263]] in the New Millenium.
 Mavetera is a politician and a member of [[Zanu-PF]].

 |+

-'''Tatenda Annastacia Mavetera''' is a popular Zimbabwean actress, talk show hostessand businesswoman.
+'''Tatenda Annastacia Mavetera''' is a popular Zimbabwean actress, talk show hostess, politician and businesswoman.
 She rose to national stardom when she featured in Zimbabwe's first soap [[Studio 263]] in the New Millenium.
 Mavetera is a politician and a member of [[Zanu-PF]].

 ==Background==